naturalis/wgs2ncbi/README.md

 cumbersome.
 "Boutique" genome projects might produce a scaffolded assembly in FASTA format and predicted genes in GFF3 tabular format (e.g. produced by the "maker" pipeline) but no convenient tools appear to exist to turn these results in the format that NCBI requires.
-This project remedies this by providing some Perl scripts (with no dependencies) to do the re-formatting.
+This project remedies this by providing some Perl scripts (with no dependencies except URI::Escape) to do the re-formatting.
 Included is also a shell script that chains the Perl scripts together and runs NCBI's tbl2asn on the result.
 This shell script is intended as an example and should be edited or copied to provide the right values.

 Intro: What needs to be submitted
 ---------------------------------